What is Unity Ads?

 Day 1 Rewarded ads only, no interstitials

-Days 2-3 Add interstitials with low frequency (1 per 10 minutes)
+Days 2-3 Add interstitials at low frequency (1 per 10 minutes)

 Days 4-7 Standard interstitial frequency (1 per 5-7 minutes)

-Day 8+ Optimized frequency based on engagement levels
+Day 8+ Tune frequency based on each player's engagement

 // Example implementation considering player progress